IBM/IBM-Z-zOS/zOS-EzNoSQL/EzNoSQL Documentation.md

 `key`: C-string containing the key name associated with either the primary or a secondary index and ending with one byte of x'00.

-`key_value`: key value for the specific document to be retrieved.
+`key_value`: key value for the specific document to be retrieved and updated.

 #### Return value
 The return code of the function.